IBM/platinum-demos/docs/ibm-concert-using-gen-ai-to-manage-the-application-portfolio/demo-preparation.md

 <summary>Access the IBM Concert environment</summary>

-<inline-notification text="Please note that this demo environment is <strong>read-only</strong>.
+<inline-notification text="Please use this demo environment as <strong>read-only</strong>.
 Do not make any changes to the demo data."></inline-notification>

 Log in to Concert using the following URL and credentials (You must be on the IBM VPN): <br/><br/>
 •	**URL**: <a href="https://concert-ga-demo1.fyre.ibm.com:12443" target="_blank" rel="noreferrer">https://concert-ga-demo1.fyre.ibm.com:12443</a> <br/>